 How long will it take for the floor to heat up?
 This depends on the thickness of the floor surface, but normally approximately 15 – 20 min for the floor to feel warm then 10 min more for the room to heat up.

-Can the underfloor heating be fixed directly on top of existing tiles?
-Yes, the floor must be completely free from dust, dirt and grease.
+Can the underfloor heating be fixed directly on top of the existing tiles?
+Yes, the floor must be completely free from dust, dirt, and grease.
 When installing on top of existing tiled floors this floor needs to be treated.

 And finally !!

 Can underfloor heating be used as the only heat source?
-Absolutely, upon correct installation, the floor warms up causing heat to rise resulting in the entire room being warmed.
+Absolutely, upon correct installation, the floor warms up causing heat to rise resulting in the entire room is warmed.

 How much will the running cost of my underfloor heating be?
-Upon correct installation it should operate for approximately 8hrs a day.
-Eg: room size – 22m2 require 2kw heater.
-The average price of kw/hr = 1 R. Equals: 2kw x 8hrs x 1 R= R 16 +/- .Of course these calculations are all relative to certain conditions of your home, depending on the insulation and air current flow in your home.
+Upon correct installation, it should operate for approximately 8hrs a day.
+Eg: room size – 22m2 requires a 2kw heater.
+The average price of kw/hr = 1 R. Equals: 2kw x 8hrs x 1 R= R 16 +/- .Of course, these calculations are all relative to certain conditions of your home, depending on the insulation and air current flow in your home.

-INSTALLATIONS : Sms or WhatsApp to 083 226 3043 – Email to email@example.com with wall to wall room sizes for an instant quotation or use submission form at Prices page.
-DIY : Refer to our SHOP page and follow the prompts, select your products, make payment and delivery will be within 2 to 3 working days.We deliver nationwide.
+INSTALLATIONS GUIDE : WhatsApp to 083 226 3043 – Email to email@example.com with wall to wall room sizes for an instant quotation or use submission form at Prices page.
+DIY HEATING SYSTEM : Refer to our SHOP page and follow the prompts, select your products, make payment and delivery will be within 2 to 3 working days.We deliver nationwide.

 ” I would like to thank you for the speedy and efficient service.
 Thanks guys, it’s very rare these days.” -Fatima- ” The DIY that you sell was very easy to install.
 I just follow instruction on your video. ” -Klass- ” The quality, price and installation of your product was top range.
 Will definitely recommend your company.” -Mohammed-